 SystemPasswordValidator) has been created:

 If the provider has been created, the script displays a message confirming its presence.

 If the provider has not been created, the script creates it in the security realm and displays a message indicating that it has been created.

 edit() startEdit() realm = cmo.getSecurityConfiguration().getDefaultRealm() pwdvalidator = realm.lookupPasswordValidator('SystemPasswordValidator') if pwdvalidator: print 'Password Validator provider is already created' else: # Create SystemPasswordValidator syspwdValidator = realm.createPasswordValidator('SystemPasswordValidator', 'com.bea.security.providers.authentication.passwordvalidator.SystemPasswordValidator') print "--- Creation of System Password Validator succeeded!" save() activate()

-The following example shows the WLST code that sets the composition rules for the Password Validation provider.
+Example 17-2 shows an example of WLST code that sets the composition rules for the Password Validation provider.
 For information about the rule attributes that can be set in this script, see the description of the